yeojeongkim/61040-portfolio/psets/pset1.md

 3. What essential invariant must hold on the state?
 How is it preserved?
    - The essential invariant is that usernames are unique.
 This is preserved with the action *register*, as it requires that to register a new user, the given username must not already exist.

-4. Extend concept with email
+4. Extend concept to include confirmation with email.
    - **concept** PasswordAuthentication
    - **purpose** limit access to known users
    - **principle** after a user registers with a username and a password, they can authenticate with that same username and password and be treated each time as the same user